 Each item can be different, they don't all have to be donate or no donate.
 Whatever your reason, you get to decide!

 We added a final 75% off day on Monday so if you are willing to let things go for that deep of a discount, there's nothing more to do.
 If you are fine with 50% off but not willing to go all the way to 75% off, there is an option to come down and pick up your items Sunday evening.
 You would bring your inventory list and walk around and gather up any items you want to retrieve.
 If you want to leave some items, you decide.
 We do still sell full price items on Monday!
 Or maybe you are ok with some of your items going 75% off but not others.
 It's your inventory, you get to decide!

 Decide if you want to Donate

 Here is your chance to really get rid of your stuff once and for all.
 If it does not sell during the sale, even on half price day, let it go.
-We donate things to families in need through Birch Community Services.
+We donate things to families in need through different 501c3 charities.
 They are very grateful for your donations.

-If you are willing to Donate, you must also be willing to sell it for 50% off.
+If you are willing to Donate, you must also be willing to sell it for 50% off and 75% off.
 Once you check Donate, the system will also check Discount.
 It does not make sense to donate an item without first discounting it to give it one more chance to sell.
 Money in your pocket now is better than a tax donation you may forget to take later.
-Donation reports show the full value of donated items, not the discounted value, so you can print your Donation Report at the end for filing your taxes.

-Remember to get a donation slip at drop off (during check in) if you think you might end up donating anything and want the tax write off.
-You will also be able to print a Donation Report at the end of the sale, which will list items that didn't sell at the full value (not the half price value) so you can print that report to file with your taxes.
+You will be able to print a Donation Report at the end of the sale, which will list items that didn't sell at the full value (not the half price value) so you can print that report to file with your taxes.